 You do not have to live in Surrey to apply but you will need to take your free hours at a childcare provider in Surrey.
 If the childcare you use is in a London borough or neighbouring council you will need to contact that area's Family Information Service to apply for the funding.

 If you meet the eligibility criteria and are using a Surrey childcare provider you can either apply online through the Funded childcare parent portal or complete a Surrey FEET Application Form (pdf) and sending it to the address given on the form.

 If you do not have access to a printer you can request a copy of the form through our online enquiry form (please put FEET application form in the What is your enquiry? box).

 Applications should only be made one term before your child is eligible for funding.
-When the FEET team receive your application they will check your eligibility and then write or email you to let you know if you qualify.
+When the Finance and Practice team receive your application they will check your eligibility and then write or email you to let you know if you qualify.

-Any applications received before one term in advance of funding will be held on file and you will only hear from the FEET team at the beginning of the term your child turns two.
+Any applications received before one term in advance of funding will be held on file and you will only hear from the Finance and Practice team at the beginning of the term your child turns two.

-Once your eligibility has been confirmed by the FEET team you can continue to receive the funding even if your circumstances change and you no longer meet the qualifying criteria.
+Once your eligibility has been confirmed you can continue to receive the funding even if your circumstances change and you no longer meet the qualifying criteria.

 I have already been approved for FEET but have lost my confirmation letter?

-If you receive a letter confirming you are eligible for FEET your details are also added to the Free Early Education Portal.
+If you've received a letter confirming you are eligible for FEET your details will also have been added to Surrey's Free Early Education Portal.
 Your chosen childcare provider can use this portal to check that you qualify for FEET without needing to see a copy of your letter.
-You just need to agree to the search permission on the Free Early Education Registration form and they will be able to find your FEET ID number by using details like your child’s name or date of birth.
+You just need to agree to the search permission on the Free Early Education Registration form and they will be able to find your FEET ID number by using details like your child's name or date of birth.